-How much money do I need for Forex trading?
+How much money do you need to open a Forex account?

-If you want to become a Forex trader and are wondering how much money you should spend on trading, you have come to the right place.
-In this article, we explain what is the minimal amount of money you will require to trade currencies.
+If you want to become a Forex trader, and are trying to find out the best amount to start Forex trading, you have come to the right place.
+In this article, we explain the minimum amount of money you will require to trade currencies.

 To begin with, remember that there are demo accounts that allow you to practice trading without investing a single dollar.
-The size of a demo account with FBS can be up to $1 million.
+The size of an FBS demo account can be up to $1 million.
 The demo account will allow you to practice opening orders and setting position sizes.

-If you are ready to trade using the real account and make real money, you should know that the amount of money you need to start trading depends on the account type you choose.
+If you are ready to trade using a real account and make real money, you should know that the amount of money you need to start trading depends on your chosen account type.

 Your deposit determines your trade size

 The minimum trade size with FBS is 0.01 lots.
 A lot is a standard contract size in the currency market.
 It equals 100 000 units of a base currency, so 0.01 lots account for 1000 units of the base currency.
 If you buy 0.01 lots of EURUSD and your leverage is 1:1000, you will need $1 as a margin for the trade.
 If you deposited $5 on the standard account, your deposit would cover this margin, and you can open another four trades of this size.

 Let’s consider some good options for a beginner trader.
 The examples we bring here are safe from a risk management point of view.

 How much can you make with $100 on Forex?